lukekenny/doc_exports/README.md

 Volumes defined in that file keep `/data`, `/app/storage`, and `/app/templates` persistent across container restarts so Portainer can manage upgrades safely.

 ## Templates
-Sample `.docx` templates are generated on demand the first time the app imports its settings.
-No binary documents are stored in git—`export_service.template_setup` writes simple Word files that already contain the docxtpl placeholders referenced in `docs/TEMPLATES.md` and drops a placeholder logo under `templates/assets/logo.png`.
+Sample templates for every supported format (DOCX, XLSX, PPTX, and TXT) are generated on demand the first time the app imports its settings.
+No binary documents are stored in git or baked into the image—`export_service.template_setup` writes the files under `templates/` alongside a placeholder logo in `templates/assets/logo.png`.

+When running via Docker or Docker Compose, keep the `templates/` path mounted as a volume (already configured in `docker-compose.yml` and `docker-compose.portainer.yml`) so the generated files persist across restarts and upgrades.
+On first boot the container will create any missing templates inside that volume.

-To recreate or customize them locally run:
+To regenerate them manually or force fresh copies locally, run:

 ```
 python -m export_service.template_setup --force
 ```

-You can then open the generated `.docx` files in Word, make stylistic tweaks, and keep them outside of version control.
+You can then open the generated files in Word/Excel/PowerPoint or a text editor, make stylistic tweaks, and keep them outside of version control.

 ### XLSX-only requests
 To request only an Excel workbook (no DOCX/PDF), set the render options accordingly and include your table data.
 Table rows can be provided as dictionaries **or** as ordered lists; list values are mapped to the provided `columns` and padded with `null` for missing cells.
 Extra values beyond the declared columns are kept using `column_#` keys.